cjdbarlow/Part-One/adverse_effects.md

 * Temporally associated with drug administration
 * Reproducible
 * Pharmacologically predictable based on understanding of the drug in question
-    * e.g hypokaleamia secondary to diuretic use
+    * e.g hypokalaemia secondary to diuretic use

 They typically result in:
 * Organ-selective injury